rockiger/reactpress/README.txt

 == Upgrade Notice ==

-Release 1.3.0+ does change to way to use ReactPress and gives you much more control.
-It should solve a lot of issues with using ReactPress in local development environments like Local, DevKinsta, and similar.
+Release 2.0.0+ does change to way to use ReactPress and gives you much more control.
+It make the use of client-side routing much more transparent.

-Nonetheless, backward compatibility should be given.
+Upgrades should be smoothless.
+Unfortunately, backward compatibility has to be broken for that.
+Downgrading could be problematic.

 == Frequently Asked Questions ==

 = How do I make react-router work =

-To make sure that react-router works you have to go to your WP permalink setting and click on save chang after every react app you install.
-This will rebuild the internal router of your WP installation.
+To make client-side routing work, follow this guide: [Client-Side Routing with ReactPress](https://rockiger.com/en/reactpress/client-side-routing/)

+= Where do I go for support on your plugin? =

+Please visit our [support forum](https://wordpress.org/support/plugin/reactpress/) and search for your problem.
+If you can't find any help there, feel free to create another topic.

+= Is ReactPress compatible with my theme? =

+ReactPress should work with every theme.
+Depending on the page template you choose you will have a clean slate without any styling or a normal page that inherits the styling of your theme.

+You can than style your React app with every styling solution for React that best fits your needs.

 == Screenshots ==

-1. Create a new React app for development called *reactino*.
+1. Empty admin view.

-2. The new React app is created and running.
+2. The new React app is created.

 3. The local React dev server is running on port: 3000.
 Every change will hot reload immediately.

-4. Create a new React app for deployment on the server.

-5. The new React app is created, but no dev server is running.

-6. The React app is deployed on the public server.
+4. The React app is deployed on the public server.

 == Changelog ==

+= 2.0.0 =

+* Add an app to an existing page
+* Make client-side routing optional, thus allowing child pages of a React app
+* Improve documentation
+* Use a React app in more than one page
+* Revamp the admin page to be cleaner and a React app itself
+* Add PHP namespaces
+* Use create-react-app in the admin area for dogfooding
+* Add post state label to signal the user a page was created by ReactPress
+* Test with WordPress 6.0.2

 = 1.3.2 =